allenai/nlpstack/README.md

 Each tool also has a pickle format for its output.
 For example, there is a dependency string format and a chunked sentence string format.

-## Project Layout
+## Folder Layout

-1.  tools/core: this project contains the tool interfaces and NLP representations.
+1.  tools: this project contains the main Nlpstack code.
-2.  tools/impl: the implementations of the NLP tools
-3.  webapp: a web application for running tools and visualizing serialized representations.
+2.  webapp: a web application for running tools and visualizing serialized representations.

-## Tools
+## Tools in the Kit

 Presently the AI Toolkit includes the following tools.